maciekbanas/maciekbanas/README.md

 👯 I’m looking to collaborate on my personal projects:
 - [WorkoutApp](https://github.com/maciekbanas/WorkoutApp) (built with `shinyMobile`),
 - [jsonframe](https://github.com/maciekbanas/jsonframe) - moving simple data processing from `shiny` server to the browser.

+Keen to 🧑‍🎓 more about:
+- Bayesian statistics,
+- 🐍 Python,
+- C++,
+- creating games.

 <!--